+There are some pretty parks here, and the profusion of old buildings makes it a lovely area to stroll around and soak up the atmosphere.
 As with most parts of Milan, there are some beautiful old churches in the neighborhood; a highlight is the Basilica di San Carlo al Corso.

 Because of its parks and open spaces, Porta Venezia is an excellent place to stay with family if you want to be somewhere central but away from the busiest and most chaotic areas.

 Since this area isn’t the most popular with tourists there aren’t too many hotels, but there are some great mid and high-end places, and you can rent some very well-appointed apartments, which are a good option if you are traveling as a group.